 MAKE LIQUID FERTILIZER

-- Prepare worm tea by mixing a handful of castings in 2 L of water and stir for 24 hours.
+- Prepare worm tea by mixing a handful of castings in 2 L of water and stir occasionally for 24 hours.
 Sieve the solids out and use the liquids to water your plants like you normally would.
+It's a great way to add microbes and water soluble nutrients to your plants.

 SHARE THE BOUNTY

-- Donate to a friend, neighbour or the nearest community garden.
+- Donate extra castings to a friend, neighbour or the nearest community garden so they too can experience the power of worm castings!

 - Adopt the trees outside your home and show them some love and care by fertilizing them.